Sample FAQ: Tummy cramps

 All normal, well-fed babies have painful bowel cramps, pass gas, or stool (poop) during or after feeds in the first few months after delivery.
 In short, they eat and then they poop.
 This is caused by the gastrocolic (stomach-large bowel) reflex.

-The gastrocolic reflex shows that babies are taking in enough milk.
+The gastrocolic reflex shows that babies are taking in good amounts of milk.
 When the mother has an large milk supply, the baby tends to have more pain from the gastrocolic reflex.
 Babies who are underfed do not have as much bowel activity.

 The gastrocolic reflex is often misinterpreted as something else including: